 If you are injured at work, you are eligible to file a workers’ compensation claim.
 You may be entitled to compensation for medical care, as well as temporary disability benefits that will give you supplemental payments for lost wages due to missed work.
 After you have filed a claim, your employer is responsible for giving the paperwork to their insurance carrier.
 As the injured worker, you are protected explicitly from retaliation or termination and must be given the time you need for treatment, therapy, and recovery.

-According to the South Carolina Workers’ Compensation Commission, “Every employee and employer is presumed to be covered by the State’s Workers’ Compensation Act,” with certain narrow exceptions for federal workers, employees at companies that employ fewer than four people, railroad employees, and a few others.
+According to the South Carolina Workers’ Compensation Commission, “Every employee and employer is presumed to be covered by the State’s Workers’ Compensation Act.”
+There are certain narrow exceptions for federal workers, employees at companies that employ fewer than four people, railroad employees, and a few others.

 What If My Employer Fires Me for Another Reason?